-NEW During mathematics assessments, students must also answer all parts of a question (i.e., Parts A and B) and follow directions to provide the requested number of responses (i.e., answer the two best choices, which three answers..., etc.) in order to see the blue Next arrow at the top of the screen.
+NEW During mathematics only, students must answer all parts of a question (i.e., Parts A and B) and follow directions to provide the requested number of responses (i.e., answer the two best choices, which three answers., etc.) in order to see the blue Next arrow at the top of the screen.
 Failure to fully answer a question will prohibit a student from seeing the blue arrow or moving to the next question.
+Students will be able to use the Review Menu and Bookmark feature for each item within each Section.